langchain-ai/langgraph/docs/docs/concepts/deployment.md

 As your LLM application gets more complicated and starts taking longer to run, you may no longer want to stream back results.
 This is because these runs may take a while to finish and it may not make sense to hold open a connection for all that time.

-As a result, you may also want to consider exposing an endpoint to run your LangGraph as a background run.
-When doing this, you will need to expose an endpoint that you can poll to check if your run is finished, or what its status is.
+As a result, you may also want to run your LangGraph in the background.
+When doing this, you will need to expose an endpoint to start the background run and another one that you can poll to check the status of the run (e.g. if the run is finished).

 ## Long runs